graph-xll/netlytics.github.io/_coverage.md

 # Netlytics <small>1.0</small>

-> A Java package for complex network analytics.
+> A Java Package for Complex Network Analytics

 * Simple and lightweight (~19kB gzipped)
 * No statically built html files